Analysis: Trump fights to keep a job Dems say he isn’t doing | Federal News Network

 The president has also been largely absent from the discussion of systemic racism in America following the death of George Floyd, a Black man who died when a white police officer pressed his knee into Floyd’s neck for several minutes.
 Trump has focused much of his energy on the subject of racism on defending the prominent placement of memorials to Confederate figures.

-Democrats also say the revelations over the past week that the president may not have read or absorbed intelligence briefings have put a finer point on the questions they are raising about his basic competency.
-The White House insisted Trump was unaware of assessments that Russia had put a bounty on U.S. servicemembers in Afghanistan, though intelligence officials told The Associated Press the matter was included in at least two written briefings over the past year and that senior advisers alerted the president to the intelligence.
+Democrats also say the revelations over the past week that the president may not have read or absorbed intelligence briefings have put a finer point on the questions they’re raising about his competency.
+The White House insisted Trump was unaware of assessments that Russia had put a bounty on U.S. service members in Afghanistan, though intelligence officials told the AP that the matter was included in at least two written briefings over the past year and that senior advisers alerted the president to the intelligence.

 Some Republicans have defended Trump, including Texas Sen. John Cornyn, who told reporters the president “can’t single-handedly remember everything, I’m sure, that he’s briefed on.”
 And White House press secretary Kayleigh McEnany stated: “The president does read.”

-Note: EDITOR’S NOTE — Julie Pace has covered the White House and politics for AP since 2007.
-Follow her at https://twitter.com/jpaceDC.